Skip to main content

 1. Log into the Business Dashboard

-3. Enter your webhook endpoint URL (must use HTTPS in production)
+3. Enter your webhook endpoint URL (HTTPS in production)

-HTTPS Required: Production webhook URLs must use HTTPS.
-HTTP URLs are not allowed for security reasons.
+HTTPS required.
+Production webhook URLs must use HTTPS.

-1. In the Business Dashboard, go to Settings > Webhooks
+1. In the dashboard, go to Settings > Webhooks

 2. Copy your Webhook Secret (shown after saving your webhook URL)

-3. Store this secret securely in your application’s environment variables
+3. Store it in your application’s environment variables

-Keep Secret Secure: Never commit your webhook secret to version control or expose it in client-side code.
-Treat it like a password.
+Keep the secret secure.
+Never commit it to version control or expose it in client-side code.

 Every webhook request includes an X-UIP-Signature header containing an HMAC SHA-256 signature.
 You must verify this signature to ensure requests are from UIP.